DavidKitz/ToDoList/README.md

 # ToDoList-App

-Simple to-do list written in vanilla javascript.
-The entries will be added to local storage to assure that the list elements will be saved, even if you close the window or reboot your pc.
+Simple To-Do-List App written in vanilla javascript.
+The entries will be added to local storage to assure that the list elements will be saved locally.